 As mentioned above, retained recruitment has a very different pricing structure to contingency.
 Utilising this method means that a recruiter can always be sure that they will make at least a minimal fee for their efforts.
 At what point this fee is paid varies between the different companies - but it will often include an 'up-front' charge in order to begin the process, a second installment to be paid upon receipt of a shortlist of candidates, and a final installment to pay once a candidate has started work.

 The final cost of using a recruitment agency on a retained basis is a percentage of the starting salary the candidate can expect (as with contingency recruitment) - and once again this percentage is variable - and can go up to around 50%.
 The percentage price tends to be slightly higher in the retained context - and can vary dramatically depending on the role and agency concerned.
-Here ERE charge only 20%.
+Here ERE charge only 20% of the candidate's annual salary package for senior roles and a flat fee of 15,000 CNY for junior roles.

 Which method should you choose - contingency or retained?